By Sorsa Editorial

 })

-Can you get all replies to a tweet using the Twitter API?
+Can you get all replies to a tweet with the Twitter API?

-Not directly with the official X API.
-There is no /tweets/:id/replies endpoint.
-The official workaround is to query the recent search endpoint with conversation_id:<tweet_id>, which is limited to the last 7 days unless you have Academic Research or Enterprise full-archive access.
-Third-party APIs like Sorsa expose a direct /comments endpoint that returns replies for any public tweet with cursor pagination, regardless of age.
+Not directly with the official X API, which has no replies endpoint.
+The supported workaround is a recent-search query on conversation_id, limited to the last seven days unless you hold Enterprise full-archive access.
+A third-party API like Sorsa exposes a direct comments endpoint that returns replies for any public tweet with cursor pagination, regardless of the tweet's age.

 What is the difference between a retweet and a quote tweet?

-A retweet redistributes the original tweet as-is, with no added text.
-A quote tweet is a new tweet that embeds the original and adds the quoter's own commentary.
-From a data perspective: retweets carry no independent content, so APIs return retweeter profiles only.
-Quotes are full tweet objects with their own text, engagement counts, and threading.
+A retweet redistributes the original tweet as-is, with no added text, so APIs return only the retweeter's profile.
+A quote tweet is a new tweet that embeds the original and adds the quoter's own commentary, so it comes back as a full tweet object with its own text, engagement counts, and author.
 For analysis, quotes are far more informative than retweets.

-How do I see who retweeted a tweet?
+How do you see who retweeted a tweet?

-The official X API's GET /2/tweets/:id/retweeted_by endpoint returns retweeters but is rate-limited to 75 requests per 15 minutes and returns a maximum of 100 retweeters per call.
-For viral tweets you only get a sample.
-Sorsa's /retweeters endpoint paginates without that cap and returns full user profiles, not just IDs.
+The official X API endpoint retweeted_by returns retweeters but caps the result at 100 users per tweet and limits calls to roughly 75 per 15 minutes, so on viral tweets you only get a sample.
+Sorsa's retweeters endpoint paginates past that cap with next_cursor and returns full user profiles, not just numeric IDs.

 Does the X API show comments on a tweet?

-The X API does not have a comments-of-a-tweet endpoint.
-Replies are accessible only via the search endpoint using conversation_id, which has tier restrictions and time limits.
-The behavior surprises most developers coming from other social APIs where comments_of(post) is a first-class operation.
+The official X API has no comments-of-a-tweet endpoint.
+Replies are reachable only through the search endpoint using conversation_id, which on pay-per-use access only reaches the last seven days.
+This surprises most developers coming from other social platforms, where fetching the comments of a post is a first-class operation.

 How many replies can the API return per request?

-Sorsa's /comments, /quotes, and /retweeters endpoints all return up to 20 results per page (200 for some endpoints on the user-graph side).
-Pagination via next_cursor is unbounded, so you can fetch every reply on a tweet of any age in a loop.
-The X API's recent search returns up to 100 results per page but is gated by tier-specific request limits and the 7-day window.
+Sorsa's comments, quotes, and retweeters endpoints return up to 20 results per page, and pagination through next_cursor is unbounded, so you can fetch every reply on a tweet of any age in a loop.
+The official X API's recent search returns up to 100 results per page but is constrained by request rate limits and the seven-day window.

 Can you get engagement data for old tweets?

-With Sorsa, yes.
-The /comments, /quotes, and /retweeters endpoints work on any public tweet regardless of age.
-With the official X API, replies are only retrievable for tweets posted in the last 7 days unless you have Academic Research or Enterprise full-archive search (both require approval and significant cost).
-See Historical Data for more on retrieving older content.
+With Sorsa, yes: the comments, quotes, and retweeters endpoints work on any public tweet regardless of age.
+With the official X API, replies are retrievable only for tweets posted in the last seven days unless you have Enterprise full-archive search, which requires approval and significant cost.
+Aggregate counts on an old tweet remain available either way.

 Is there a free way to get tweet engagement data?

-How do I calculate engagement rate from API data?
+How do you calculate engagement rate from API data?

 Getting started

-2. Test endpoints with no code at the playground, or use the API reference for full specs.
+2. Test the endpoints with no code in the interactive API playground, or read the full specs in the Sorsa API documentation.

-3. Drop the code in this guide into a Python script, swap the tweet URL, and run.
+3. Drop the code in this guide into a Python script, swap in your tweet URL, and run.

-For migrating an existing pipeline off the official X API, the migration guide walks through the request mapping.
-For questions, the team is on Discord and at contacts@sorsa.io.
+If you are moving an existing pipeline off the official X API, the migration guide maps the request changes endpoint by endpoint.
+For volume above the listed plans, talk to sales about a custom rate limit.
+Questions are welcome on Discord or at contacts@sorsa.io.